Callen is a marketing and sales professional and is known for his cool protective gear!

 2. Describe your first ride.
 My first ride was very slow haha!
 However, I did manage to wear a single glove and my helmet.
 That feeling of effortless gliding and flying across the concrete was something I’d craved since being a kid daydreaming about hoverboards, and it’s been addicting ever since!

 3. What do you like most about your Meepo?
-What I love most about my Meepo board is the pure performance.
+What I love most about my Meepo electric longboard is the pure performance.
 With 25-29mph top speed and my Sanyo battery, I can always lead the group and have plenty of charge to float around my city multiple times over!